 - Create opportunities for sustaining relationships and collaboration between U.S. and international participants and institutions.

-Mandala Theater (Nepal) and Creative Connections (Connecticut, USA)
+Mandala Theatre (Nepal) and Creative Connections (Connecticut, U.S.)

-Bhasha Research and Publication Center (India) and University of Northern Colorado Anthropology Department (Colorado, USA)
+Bhasha Research and Publication Centre (India) and University of Northern Colorado (Colorado, U.S.)